- 1 Settlements & Verdicts

 We obtained 2 of the top 50 (43rd & 48th) largest motor vehicle jury verdicts at trial in New York State for 2017.
 Both of our jury verdicts were motorcycle accidents (see the cases below).

 $9,983.72 Motorcycle Damage

 The insurance company for the car which injured our client offered to pay their entire $25,000 insurance policy for his injuries.
-However, they are only agreeing to 50% liability and will only pay 50% of his motorcycle damage.
+However, they only agreed to 50% liability and to pay 50% of his motorcycle damage.

-Our client wants 100% of his motorcycle damage, so we refused to settle the case and we are currently proceeding against the driver to prove he was 100% at fault and get both a large verdict against him for our client’s injuries and recover 100% of the damage to the motorcycle.
+Our client wanted 100% of his motorcycle damage, so we refused to settle the case and filed a lawsuit against the driver to prove he was 100% at fault and recover 100% of the damage to the motorcycle.
 Four months after we filed the lawsuit, the insurance company paid 100% of the motorcycle damage.
 File # 11630

 $425,000 Jury Verdict at trial (Suffolk County) — Broken Femur